 Kangaroo Island, South Australia – Wildlife Watching on Australia’s Galapagos Island

-If you only get to one Australian island, make it Kangaroo Island, for its arresting geological features as much as its diverse abundant wildlife habitats.
+If you only get to one Australian island, make it Kangaroo Island, for its arresting geological features as much as its diverse abundant wildlife and birdlife habitats.

 One third of Kangaroo Island is protected – there are myriad national parks and conservation parks – and there’s a gobsmacking range of fauna here that is unscathed by predators or disease.